 Yes, with the help of ancestry.com and family lore, I can trace my origins back more than two centuries!

 I am the great-great-grandson of Dr. Archibald D. Thomas, born in 1780 near the end of the American Revolution in the new state of Virginia.
-His father was Archibald White Thomas, and he grew up to marry Tabitha H. Dixon, two years younger than himself.
+His father was Archibald White Thomas of Scotch-Welsh extraction, and he grew up to marry Tabitha H. Dixon, two years younger than himself.